bruits/maudit/website/content/docs/templating.md

 ## Maud

-Maudit implements `Into<RenderResult>` for the Maud `Markup` type, allowing one to directly return Maud's templates from a page's `render` method.
+Maudit implements `Into<RenderResult>` for the Maud `Markup` type, allowing one to directly return Maud's templates from a route's `render` method.

 ```rs
 use maud::{html, Markup};